Digital Out Of Home (OOH) Advertising Market Size and Share

 Digital Out Of Home (OOH) Advertising Market Analysis by Mordor Intelligence

-The digital out-of-home advertising market size is estimated at USD 18.18 billion in 2025 and is forecast to reach USD 25.65 billion by 2030, translating into a 7.13% CAGR over the period.
+The Digital Out Of Home Advertising Market size is estimated at USD 1.35 billion in 2025, and is expected to reach USD 2.03 billion by 2030, at a CAGR of 8.54% during the forecast period (2025-2030).
 Advertisers are moving budgets toward screens that combine real-world impact with digital flexibility, boosting programmatic transactions and lifting campaign frequency.
 Real-time data feeds—such as weather, transit, and crowd sensors—create contextually relevant messages that do not rely on personal identifiers, an advantage as third-party cookies disappear.
 Hardware upgrades are expanding inventory even in mature city corridors, while hourly or impression-based pricing is bringing smaller brands into the buying pool.
 Sustainability mandates are reshaping capital spending as operators adopt energy-efficient displays to win carbon-neutral tenders; the same screens interest telecom carriers that view them as edge-computing nodes, blurring competitive lines among screen owners, software vendors, and connectivity providers.

 Key Report Takeaways